 The following are the key points to understand the fault system in Wisconsin:

-- Liability and Compensation: Once fault is determined, the at-fault party's insurance company is typically responsible for compensating the other parties for their losses.
-This compensation can cover a range of damages, including but not limited to medical expenses, property damage, lost wages, pain and suffering, and even wrongful death damages if applicable.
+- Liability and compensation: Once fault is determined, the at-fault party's insurance company is typically responsible for compensating the other parties for their losses.
+This compensation can cover a range of damages, including but not limited to medical expenses, lost wages, pain and suffering, and even wrongful death damages if applicable.

 Remember, the state applies a modified comparative negligence rule.
 This means that if you're partially at fault for the accident, your compensation may be reduced by the percentage of fault attributed to you.
 However, if your fault exceeds 50%, you may not be eligible to recover any damages.

 In Wisconsin, the statute of limitations for personal injury claims, including those arising from car accidents, is generally three years from the date of the accident.